 By Pratima Desai

-- Copper slipped on Tuesday as a lack of buying interest in leading consumer China prompted profit-taking after prices rallied to 15-month highs the previous day while a lower dollar helped limit losses, traders said.
+LONDON, Sept 16 (Reuters) - Copper slipped on Tuesday as a lack of buying interest in China, the world's leading consumer, prompted profit-taking after prices rallied to 15-month highs on the previous day while a lower dollar helped limit losses, traders said.

-Copper's rapid climb through the $10,000 a ton psychological level this month has sidelined Chinese buyers, traders said.
+Copper's rapid climb through the psychological level of $10,000 a ton this month has sidelined Chinese buyers, traders said.

 Financial and commodity markets are waiting for a decision on U.S. interest rates from the Federal Reserve, which meets Tuesday and Wednesday.
-Expectations of a cut have weighed on the U.S. currency, which when it falls makes dollar-priced metals cheaper for holders of other currencies and could boost demand.
+Expectations of a rate cut have weighed on the U.S. currency, which makes dollar-priced metals cheaper for holders of other currencies when it falls, potentially boosting demand.

 "Given a high degree of market consensus surrounding the probability of a rate cut, it is likely that investor and trader positioning has been taking place well in advance, which will blunt the immediate effect of any such mechanisms," Benchmark Mineral Intelligence analysts said in a note.